-Due to the global crisis related to the Covid-19 pandemic, the financial statements of this period have been prepared and audited under specific conditions.
-Indeed, this crisis and the exceptional measures taken in the context of the state of sanitary emergency have had numerous consequences for companies, particularly on their operations and their financing, and have led to greater uncertainties on their future prospects.
-Those measures, such as travel restrictions and remote working, have also had an impact on the companies' internal organization and the performance of the audits.
+Due to the global crisis related to the COVID-19 pandemic, the financial statements for this period have been prepared and audited under special circumstances.
+Indeed, this crisis and the exceptional measures taken in the context of the health emergency have had numerous consequences for companies, particularly on their operations and their financing, and have led to greater uncertainties regarding their future prospects.
+Some of these measures, such as travel restrictions and remote working, have also had an impact on companies' internal organization and on the performance of audits.

-It is in this complex and evolving context that, in accordance with the requirements of Articles L. 823-9 and R. 823-7 of the French Commercial Code (Code de commerce) relating to the justification of our assessments, we inform you of the key audit matters relating to risks of material misstatement that, in our professional judgment, were of most significance in our audit of the financial statements of the current period, as well as how we addressed those risks.
+It is in this complex, evolving context that, in accordance with the requirements of Articles L. 823-9 and R. 823-7 of the French Commercial Code relating to the justification of our assessments, we inform you of the key audit matters relating to risks of material misstatement that, in our professional judgment, were of most significance in our audit of the financial statements of the current period, as well as how we addressed those risks.